caramascara/bubbles-thedog/README.md

 # bubbles-thedog
-He is a pit bull
+He is a pit-bull
+And also a brown nose